Michael Ondaatje

-Philip Michael Ondaatje (/ɒnˈdɑːtʃiː/; born 12 September 1943) is a Sri Lanka-born Canadian poet, fiction writer and essayist.
+Philip Michael Ondaatje (/ɒnˈdɑːtʃiː/; born 12 September 1943) is a Sri Lankan-born Canadian poet, fiction writer and essayist.

 Ondaatje's literary career began with his poetry: in 1967 he published The Dainty Monsters, and in 1970 the critically acclaimed The Collected Works of Billy the Kid.
 His novel The English Patient (1992), adapted as a film in 1996, received the Booker Prize in 1992.
 It later won the Golden Man Booker Prize as the best of the first 51 Booker Prize winners.

-Ondaatje has been "fostering new Canadian writing" with two decades' commitment to Coach House Press (ca. 1970–1990).
+Ondaatje has been "fostering new Canadian writing" with two decades' commitment to Coach House Press (ca. 1970–1990), where he edited, among other authors, Daphne Marrlatt's early poems.
 His editorial credits include the journal Brick, and the Long Poem Anthology (1979), among others.

 Early life and education

-Ondaatje was born in Colombo, Sri Lanka, in 1943, to Major Mervyn Ondaatje and Doris Gratiaen of Tamil and Burgher descent (Dutch and Sinhalese).
+Ondaatje was born in Colombo, Ceylon (today's Sri Lanka), in 1943, to Major Mervyn Ondaatje and Doris Gratiaen of Tamil and Burgher (Dutch and Sinhalese) descent.
 His parents later separated.
 In 1954, he re-joined his mother in England. where he attended Dulwich College.

 He emigrated to Montreal, Quebec, in 1962, and studied at Bishop's College School and Bishop's University in Lennoxville, Quebec, for three years.
 He attended the University of Toronto receiving a Bachelor of Arts degree in 1965, followed by a Master of Arts from Queen's University at Kingston.

 The poet D. G. Jones noted his poetic ability.

 Ondaatje began teaching English at the University of Western Ontario in London, Ontario.
 In 1971, he taught English literature at Glendon College, York University.